The Unseen University Cut Out Book: The model

 The book is a 166-page softcover book printed on full 8-1/2" x 11" cardstock.
 The cut-outs are highly detailed, with many > tabs to cut by X-acto knife prior to assembly; they are printed in color on one side only throughout pages 39–165, and detailed instructions are printed on both sides of pages 9 to 38 (37-38), also printed in color on card stock.

 The actual papers used by Transworld Publishers are "natural, recyclable, products made from wood grown in sustainable forests." (from the copyright page).

+Reception

+Literature scholar Anne Hiebert Alton called The Unseen University Cut Out Book "an amazingly detailed card-board model needing assembly, along the lines of the well-known paper model of the Globe Theatre."